 It’s important to remember that the purpose of probation is to make the staff member an effective part of the team so the quality of the line manager is key in managing the probation period in order for it to be a successful outcome.

 Line managers need to make sure they support new employees by:

 The line manager provides guidance, support and clearly shares opportunities for training to assist the staff member in achieving the required standard to successfully pass their probationary period.

 During the probationary period a series of scheduled formal review meetings take place between the new staff member and their line manager.

 The line manager keeps detailed records and documentation of meetings, support and training and all documentation is signed off by both the employee and the line manager at the end of the period.

 How can iP support the Probationary Period?

 Schools and Colleges are committed to developing and supporting staff to work effectively to meet the objectives of their roles and many use iP to do that.
 Staff subject to an organisation’s probation procedure will normally have a probationary period of three to six months.
 The implementation of the probation procedure must be clear and transparent. iP is an ideal tool to handle the procedure.

 What do I need to do now to create a Probation Period on my organisation’s iP Site?

-Simply call and ask to speak with your Account Manager to discuss your bespoke needs.
+Simply call and ask to speak with your Customer Success Manager to discuss your bespoke needs.
 We will help you to create the Probation Period forms and templates to reflect the needs of your organisation and will help to set up your processes.
 Please remember, all online training is FREE and UNLIMITED.